nayaksamdeep/website/blogsite/about.markdown

 Welcome to my virtual home

 I have lived in India and US for most part of my adult life.
-I call Bangalore, Sunnyvale and Kumta as home.
+I call Bangalore, Sunnyvale and Kumta as home now.

 Professionally, I have spent most of my time in Systems Software.
 I have covered Networking, Storage, Virtualization, Security, Cloud and AI/ML during the span of years.
 I have 25 Approved and Pending Patents in this domain